H3AR7B3A7/DesignPatterns/README.md

 Dependency injection is a technique in which an object receives other objects that it depends on.
 These other objects are called dependencies.
 In the typical "using" relationship the receiving object is called a client, and the passed (that is, "injected") object is called a service.

+## Avoiding Object Creation
+We should consider reusing an expensive object to avoid creating it multiple times.
+This can drastically improve performance.
+Likewise, we should avoid unnecessary boxing of primitives in repetitive operations to avoid repeated creation of their wrapper variants.